foomo/gocontentful/README.md

 Contentful supports Rich Text editing and sooner or later you'll want to convert that to HTML:

-`htmlText := people.RichTextToHtml(person.Resume(), linkResolver, entryLinkResolver, imageResolver, locale)`
+`htmlText := people.RichTextToHtml(person.Resume(), linkResolver, entryLinkResolver, imageResolver, embeddedEntryResolver locale)`

-_Note: linkResolver, entryLinkResolver and imageResolver are functions that resolve URLs for links and attributes for embedded image assets.
+_Note: linkResolver, entryLinkResolver, embeddedEntryResolver and imageResolver are functions that resolve URLs for links and attributes for embedded image assets or return the HTML snippet for an embedded entry in RichText.
 See API documentation below._

 ...or the other way around (often used when digesting data from external sources):

 `myRichText := HtmlToRichText(htmlSrc)`

-ERM supports references out of the box, the internals of how those are managed at the API level are completely transparet.
+Gocontentful supports references out of the box, the internals of how those are managed at the API level are completely transparet.
 To get a list of Jane's pets (assuming _pets_ is a multiple reference field) just do:

 `pets := person.Pets()`